 What Items Can Be Segregated?

-Non-structural items, including specialty lighting, interior decorating, exterior landscaping and even the labor costs associated with the installation of these items can be reclassified for accelerated depreciation.
+Non-structural items, including specialty lighting, interior decorating, exterior landscaping and even the labor costs associated with installing these items, can be reclassified for accelerated depreciation.
 By segregating these building costs, property owners can realize a faster return on their capital investments.

 Some industries have recommendations for the categorization and lives of various assets.

 Our Cost Segregation Process